 1. Remove the Vomit

 Begin by putting on your gloves.
-This will keep your hands clean from germs, but also protect them from the smell.
+This will keep your hands clean from germs and protect them from the smell.

 There are several ways to remove the vomit.
 The important thing is that as soon as it’s safe to go near the sick, you pick up the chunks.
 The longer you leave it, the worse the stain will be.